top of page

 The Wizards' War

-Novax was the Second Craftsman of the Gods created by Naumathar.
-His skill was associated with a continuous power that the wielder of the Sacred or Magic Weapon would possess.
-In addition to being able to control and manipulate the power bestowed by the gods for the crafting of weapons, Master Novax had the unique ability to modify it in a distinctive way.
-Throughout his journey, the craftsman Novax served the gods and, at their request, the men of specific lineages.
-But that was not all that Master Novax did.
-At the behest of a specific god and utilizing a much greater power, Novax secretly fused a Magic Weapon—an unparalleled source of power—a secret that has been guarded through Eras and Times, but is now on the verge of being awakened by the only being aware of its existence.
-And in the year 2139 of Thur's Time, according to the Calendar of Ernt-nador, this is about to happen.
-Among the Magic Weapons crafted by Master Novax are: the Spear of Nurhul, whose power he modified, made in collaboration with Master Morlock; the Sword and Shield of Therbarom; the Bow of Jad, crafted in collaboration with Master Kaur; and the whips of Maráhadar, the Goddess Guardian of the Black Portals.
+The second of Naumathar's Divine Artisans, Novax, was known for his ability to grant a continuous flow of power to the wielder of a Sacred or Magic Weapon.
+More than just shaping the divine energy used to craft these weapons, Novax could uniquely alter it.
+Throughout his life, the artisan Novax served the gods and, at their request, certain human lineages as well.
+But that was not all Master Novax did.
+At the request of a particular god, and using a much greater power, Novax secretly forged a Magic Weapon of unparalleled strength, a secret that has remained hidden for Ages and Eras, but is about to be awakened by the only being who knows of its existence.
+And, in the year 2139 of the Time of Thur, according to the Calendar of Ernt-nador, this is about to unfold.
+Among some of the Magic Weapons crafted by Master Novax are: the Spear of Nurhul, whose power he altered, made in collaboration with Master Morlock; the Sword and Shield of Therbarom; the Bow of Jad, created alongside Master Kaur; and the whips of Maráhadar, the goddess Guardian of the Dark Portals.

 MASTER JOLUR